 The platforms have a variety of courses for everyone.
 So whether you are a student who wants to learn more about their subject, develop a new skill, or take self-development lessons, Edx vs Coursera has plenty of options for every aspect you want to know.

-Since we have to spend sufficient time on both MOOC platforms, we decided to pen down a valuable comparison for you.
-So in today’s article, we will discuss Edx vs Coursera and their various aspects like key elements, user interface, pricing, etc. We have also examined who is the best match for each platform at the end of this article.
+Since we have to spend sufficient time on both MOOC platforms, we decided to present a valuable comparison for you.
+So, in today’s article, we will discuss Edx vs Coursera and their various aspects like key elements, user interface, pricing, etc. We have also examined who the best match for each platform is at the end of this article.

 With that, let us dive into the details!